Amir Hossein Sadeghi

 Amir Hossein Sadeghi (امیرحسین صادقی, born September 6, 1981) is an Iranian former football player who played in the Iran's Premier Football League throughout his career.
 He played as a defender, usually as a centre-back.

 Club career

 Esteghlal

-He is one of the youth products of Esteghlal, he was called up to the senior team in 2003.
+He is one of the youth products of Esteghlal.
+He was called up to the senior team in 2003.
 After five years with Esteghlal and 113 league appearances he left and signed a one-year contract with Mes in 2008.

 Mes Kerman

 After one season with Mes in which he made 30 appearances, Sadeghi signed a two-year contract with Esteghlal.

 Tractor

 Sadeghi again left Esteghlal in 2011 and signed with Tractor.
 He played an important role in helping Tractor finish as runners-up in the Iran Pro League.
-In his only season with Tractor, Sadeghi made 31 appearances scoring twice.
+In his only season with Tractor, Sadeghi made 31 appearances, scoring twice.

 Return to Esteghlal

-He moved back to Esteghlal from Tractor in July 2012, in his first season back with Esteghlal, Sadeghi won the Iran Pro League title for the second time in his career.
-On 13 July 2014, Sadeghi agreed on a new two-year contract with Esteghlal, keeping him until 2016.
+He moved back to Esteghlal from Tractor in July 2012.
+In his first season back with Esteghlal, Sadeghi won the Iran Pro League title for the second time in his career.
+On 13 July 2014, Sadeghi agreed to a new two-year contract with Esteghlal, keeping him until 2016.